INSIGHTS - FREE ME UP AI

 You don't need detailed technical answers to these questions.
 You need to know that management has thought through them and has a plan.

-A Practical First Step for NFP Boards
+What Is a Practical First Step for NFP Boards on AI?

 The most practical first step for most Australian NFPs is to commission a simple AI governance review - understanding what tools are currently in use and whether appropriate governance is in place.